Whatsapp

 Can I hike the Salkantay at any time?

-Weather conditions during the rainy season makes the Salkantay trek into a risky decision.
-Therefore we cannot guarantee the availability of the Salkantay treks from mid-march to the end of February.
-If the weather is good, we will give the OK for a trek to start.
-If we think the safety of our porters and clients is being threatened, we will cancel the trek.
+Due to weather conditions during the rainy season, hiking the Salkantay trek becomes a risky decision.
+Therefore, we cannot guarantee the availability of Salkantay treks from mid-March to the end of February.
+If the weather is favorable, we will give the OK for a trek to start.
+However, if we believe the safety of our muleteers and clients is at risk, we will have to cancel the trek.

 Can I make the Salkantay trek without guide?